hyosubkim/bayes-toolbox/docs/docs/index.md

 While `Bambi` requires model formulas, `bayes-toolbox` instead requires calling the function associated with a particular test.

 ## Citing BST
-If you use BST and would like to cite, please use one of the following:
+If you use `bayes-toolbox` in your work, please cite our Journal of Open Source Software (JOSS) article:

 ***APA format:***
 Kim, H. E. (2023). bayes-toolbox: A Python package for Bayesian statistics.
 Journal of Open Source Software, 8(90), 5526. https://doi.org/10.21105/joss.05526